Techtonica/curriculum/databases/mongoose.md

 How cool would it be if we can store our data to the cloud instead of our local computer.
 This would be a practical way of deploying your application as you want your data to be stored on any Cloud Service.

 Why not try to replace the API you build to a Cloud based API by using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-Go through the documentation and find out the ways you can do this.
+Go through the [official getting started guide from MongoDB Atlas documentation](https://docs.atlas.mongodb.com/getting-started/) (5 min read) and find out the ways on how you can do this.
 Share the application with your friends and let them see your work.
+> Note: The idea is to basically move beyond the locally installed MongoDB to a Cloud based version.
+Although mLab would definitely serve the requirement on this matter.
+The reason we choose Atlas for this lesson is since mLab is now part of MongoDB, Inc. and as a part of merging of the two organizations they will be sunsetting mLab’s service and user's have to migrate to Atlas in near future.
+So learning MongoDB Atlas would a great addition in your arsenal.
+Check out the [official news from mLab](https://docs.mlab.com/mlab-to-atlas/) (1 min read) on the same.

 ### Check for Understanding